-Google Analytics: What It Is & Why You Need It
+Google Analytics: What It Is & Why You Need It (Updated for GA4)

-Whether you’re interested in determining which pages on your site are most popular, how many of your viewers are visiting the site on mobile, or how people are searching for your services, GA can help you keep track of all the important statistics about your site’s performance.
+Whether you’re interested in determining which pages on your site are most engaging or how many of your viewers are visiting the site on mobile, GA can help you keep track of all the important statistics about your site’s performance.

 Why Should You Use Google Analytics?

-Access statistics, figures, and other important information that will help you maximize your website’s performance.
-This way, you can invest your budget in other marketing channels or aspects of your business.
+Access statistics, figures, and other important information that will help you maximize your website as well as invest your budget in other marketing channels.

 Track Many Important Metrics in One Place

-What Can You Do With Google Analytics?
+What Can You Do with Google Analytics?

 Learn Who Your Audience Is

 As a tour operator, you already spend time interacting with customers who come to participate in your tours and activities, so you have a good idea about basic customer information: how old they are, where they’re from, and what gender they are.

-Understand Where Your Traffic Is Coming From
+Understand Where Your Traffic is Coming From

 - Organic search: See how many people are coming from search engines like Google or Bing.